 - Use good posture at all times.
 You should try to do this even when sitting or lying down in bed.
 Good posture reduces the stress placed on the spinal cord by the vertebrae.
 This in turn will help to alleviate the pain of spinal stenosis, along with its other symptoms.

 - Proper positioning of the neck is very important.
 A cervical pillow that provides a comfortable night's sleep, while positioning the neck in a neutral position should be used.
-The cervical pillow we recommend is the Walpilo Pillow.
+These are the two cervical pillows that we recommend Walpilo and Mediflow Pillow.
 For those of small stature, or those who have a short neck, a Junior Size Pillow is available, as is a Travel Size Walpilo.
 Please click here to see our full line of recommended cervical pillows.